 Discipline Committee

 The Discipline Committee hears referrals of a members professional misconduct or incompetence from the ICRC.
-Unlike the previous committees that conduct “reviews”, the Discipline Committee holds “hearings” where evidence is presented similar to a trial in court with some modification.
-Similar to other committees, the Discipline Committee operates in panels between three and five members.
+Unlike the previous committees that conduct “reviews”, the Discipline Committee holds “hearings” where evidence is presented similar to a trial in court with some modifications.
+Similar to other committees, the Discipline Committee operates in panels of three and five members.

-Prior to a hearing, the member under review is provided with all the evidence that is planned to be used against him or her so they can prepare their defence, subject to some privacy exceptions and limitations.
+Prior to a hearing, the member under review is provided with all the evidence that is planned to be used against them so they can prepare their defence, subject to some privacy exceptions and limitations.
 Hearings are generally open to the public.

-After a hearing, the Discipline Committee decides whether the member committed an act of professional misconduct and then decides consequences.
+After a hearing, the Discipline Committee decides whether the member committed an act of professional misconduct and then determines the consequences.
 The Discipline Committee shall find professional misconduct if:

 If professional misconduct is found, the Discipline Committee may revoke the member’s registration, suspend registration, impose conditions, reprimand the member, fine them up to $35,000, or, if the. misconduct involves the sexual abuse of a patient, require the member to reimburse the College for amounts provided to the victim for counselling.
 Serious sexual abuse requires the Discipline Committee to revoke a member’s registration.